-Figure 9: Difference between CoAP and MQTT. source ([8]).
+Figure 10: Difference between CoAP and MQTT. source ([9]).

-2.6.2 MQTT
+3.2.2 MQTT

-Message Queuing Telemetry Transport Protocol is a lightweight publish/subscribe protocol that uses topics as the addresses where messages are published to and subscribed to by the clients [54].
-Topics are contained in a broker [7] - these are servers that publishers send messages to and where clients automatically receive updates on the topic they subscribed to.
+Message Queuing Telemetry Transport Protocol is a lightweight publish/subscribe protocol that uses topics as the addresses where the messages are published to and subscribed to by the clients [56].
+Topics are contained in a broker [8] - these are servers that publishers send messages to and where clients automatically receive updates on the topic they subscribed to.
 They are many open source brokers e.g. mosquitto.
-MQTT runs on TCP and uses TLS/SSL for security [54].
+MQTT runs on TCP and uses TLS/SSL for security [56].

-2.6.3 Suitability in smart farming
+3.2.3 Suitability in smart farming

-Naik did an in-dpeth comparative study of four (HTTP, AMQP, MQTT and CoAP) application layer protocols have been done [54].
-According to the author [54] CoAP requires lowest power and lower bandwidth than MQTT in transferring same payload under same network conditions.
+Naik did an in-depth comparative study of four (HTTP, AMQP, MQTT and CoAP) application layer protocols have been done [56].
+According to the author [56] CoAP requires lowest power and lower bandwidth than MQTT in transferring same payload under same network conditions.
 However, MQTT does better in terms of Quality of Services and reliability.
 In addition, MQTT is used by large number of organizations in the world but not yet global standard as HTTP.
-In [8] performance analysis between MQTT and CoAP shows that performance of the protocols depend on the network condition: MQTT packets have low delays for lower packet loss but CoAP performs better if the value of packet loss increase due to smaller UDP headers as compared to TCP headers required in retransmission of message.
+In [9] performance analysis between MQTT and CoAP shows that performance of the protocols depend on the network condition: MQTT packets have low delays for lower packet loss but CoAP performs better if the value of packet loss increase due to smaller UDP headers as compared to TCP headers required in retransmission of message.
 They also suggest that difference in performance can be exploited at the gateway by detecting network condition and using the protocol that gives best performance depending on prevailing network conditions.
 Whereas smart gateway has the above mentioned advantages, we have not implemented it in this thesis.
 However, the choice of this protocol depends on the conditions and requirements of the IoT system (consider end devices- communication between local server and user devices).

-2.7 Wireless Communication Standards
+3.3 Wireless Communication Standards

 Traditionally, connectivity in IoT has mainly been provided by short-range multi-hop technologies based on unlicensed spectrum or long-range cellular networks.
-A new promising solution for IoT wireless connectivity is Low Power Wide Area Network (LPWAN), which offers long-range [55].
+A new promising solution for IoT wireless connectivity is Low Power Wide Area Network (LPWAN), which offers long-range [57].
 IoT can connect directly to the Internet or through a gateway.
-For devices to connect to Internet directly they must use Internet Protocol (IP) and on the other hand non-IP connectivity is done through a internet gateway.
+For devices to connect to Internet directly they must use Internet Protocol (IP) and on the other hand non-IP connectivity is done through an internet gateway.
 However, devices can communicate through non-IP protocols within a local network.
 This section will look at these three approaches and discuss their feasibility in smart agriculture in developing countries.

-2.7.1 Short-range communication
+3.3.1 Short-range communication

-The most common short-range wireless technologies include Bluetooth, ZigBee, near field communications (NFC), radio frequency Identification (RFID), ZigBee, 6LoWPAN, Thread, Wi-Fi and Z- wave which is a proprietary systems [55].
+The most common short-range wireless technologies include Bluetooth, ZigBee, near field communications (NFC), radio frequency Identification (RFID), Zig-Bee, 6LoWPAN, Thread, Wi-Fi and Z- wave which is a proprietary systems [57].
 These technologies are from different vendors and one of the biggest challenges is interoperability.
-As show in fig different some standards one or few network layers and others define entire network layers in Open Systems Interconnection (OSI) model.
-This problem is addressed by different organization that defines standardization procedures and testing to guarantee interoperability between devices [56].
+As shown in figure different some standards one or few network layers and others define entire network layers in Open Systems Interconnection (OSI) model.
+This problem is addressed by different organization that defines standardization procedures and testing to guarantee interoperability between devices [58].